Two charged with capital murder in death of 3-year-old Alabama girl

 "This will provide money for law enforcement agencies with future abductions and disappearances of children," Barefield said.

-Chief Smith said Kamille's death and the intense 10-day search for her had changed not only Crime Stoppers but the city of Birmingham.
+Smith said Kamille's death and the intense 10-day search for her had changed not only Crime Stoppers but also the city of Birmingham.

 "This 3-year-old has Herculean power," Smith said.
 "She’s unified a city.
 She’s brought people together.
 Some who didn’t know each other and many who didn’t know her."

-Smith said her murder touched a chord in the city because it was a "how dare you crime."
+Smith said the child's murder touched a chord in the city because it was a "'How dare you?' crime."